HafizFasih/icp-book/icp-book/docs/part2-history/06-congress-ministries-1937-39.md

 - This was seen as cultural extinction by the Muslim community

 :::note
-Educational discrimination was particularly insidious because it targeted the young generation, threatening long-term cultural and religious continuity of the Muslim community.
+Educational discrimination was especially harmful because it targeted young people, threatening the long-term cultural and religious survival of the Muslim community.
 :::

 ### 3. Political and Economic Discrimination

-Politically, the Congress acted with arrogance and exclusionary tactics.
+Politically, the Congress acted with pride and tactics that kept Muslims out.

 **Refusal of Coalition Governments:**
 - Congress refused to form coalition governments with the Muslim League